Dinutuximab (Intravenous route)

 Tell your doctor right away if you or your child have a cloudy urine, change in the amount of urine, fainting or lightheadedness, nausea, stomach pain, or swelling of the hands, ankles, or feet after receiving this medicine.
 These may be symptoms of a rare but serious condition called capillary leak syndrome.

 This medicine could lower your blood pressure too much and cause you to feel dizzy or lightheaded.
-If you faint, stop using this medicine until you have talked to your doctor.
 Stand or sit up slowly if you are dizzy.
 Low blood pressure is more likely to happen when you begin to use the medicine.

 Check with your doctor immediately if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you or your child to have your eyes checked by an ophthalmologist (eye doctor).